 My deepest gratitude to Gurumayi, who expands my awareness and constantly shows me how to access the Truth.

-a Siddha Yogi from Kingston, United Kingdom
+Kingston, United Kingdom

 Yesterday a small group of us shared in Gurumayi's Birthday Celebration Satsang through the live video stream.
 Today we continued our celebration as we read Gurumayi’s talk and focused on the breath.